2003 Aaron's 499

 The 2003 Aaron's 499 was held on April 6, 2003, at Talladega Superspeedway in Talladega, Alabama.
 It was the eighth race of 36 in the 2003 NASCAR Winston Cup Series season.
 Jeremy Mayfield was the polesitter.

 Dale Earnhardt Jr. won the race, his first win of the season and fourth consecutive at Talladega, becoming the 8th different winner in the first 8 races, while Kevin Harvick finished second and Elliott Sadler finished third.
 This was also the fifth consecutive restrictor plate race win for Dale Earnhardt, Inc. stretching back to the previous year's spring Talladega race.
 There were six cautions, 16 different leaders, and 43 lead changes.
-The Big One did not take long, collecting 27 cars on the fourth lap — the largest crash in a Cup race in the modern era.
+The Big One did not take long, collecting 27 cars on the fourth lap — the second largest crash in a Cup race in the modern era, behind the 2024 YellaWood 500.

 Race Summary

 The "Big One"

 On lap 4, as the field entered turn 1, Ryan Newman (who already had a violent blowover at the rain shortened Daytona 500 in February) blew a tire and smashed hard into the turn 1 wall, almost turning over on his side and spinning across the middle of the track, collecting an additional 26 cars.
 Mayhem ensued as cars behind him checked up trying to avoid Newman, whose car suddenly burst into flames.
 One of Newman's tires came off and got struck by Ricky Rudd's hood, causing it to bounce right over the catch fence and land in a restricted access area.

-A total of 27 cars were involved, making it the largest recorded crash in the history of the NASCAR Winston Cup Series.
-It was also the second largest-crash overall in modern NASCAR, behind a 30 car crash on the back straightaway in Talladega's Busch race the year before.
+A total of 27 cars were involved, making it the largest recorded crash in the history of the NASCAR Winston Cup Series until the 2024 YellaWood 500 at the same track that took out 28 cars.
+It was also the third largest-crash overall in modern NASCAR, behind a 30 car crash on the back straightaway in Talladega's Busch race the year before.
 Damage to the cars involved ranged from no damage to severe damage; Hermie Sadler, Casey Mears, Johnny Benson, and some others were out immediately.
 Rusty Wallace and Jerry Nadeau returned but retired after making a limited number of laps following repairs.
 Matt Kenseth and race winner Dale Earnhardt Jr. also had minor damage.
 Kenseth finished inside the Top 10 on the lead lap.
 After the wreck, there were only 16 cars that did not have damage.
 Coincidentally, during the Busch race the day prior, the "Big One" occurred in turn 4 on lap 10 when Johnny Sauter blew a tire in the middle of the pack, collecting 22 cars.